If you’re reading this, you’re probably excited at the thought of delivering high-quality content to listeners.

 Examples of interview podcasts include:

-On the surface, the interview podcast format seems easy – after all, the guest is doing most of the talking.
+The interview podcast format seems easy – after all, the guest is doing most of the talking.

 While that may be true, you need to know how to creatively steer the conversation and draw out interesting stories from guests.